hexagonix/Doc/Hexagonix/Hexagonix.en.md

 Hexagonix is divided into a series of components, which work together as soon as the device is turned on.
 Below you will be able to know briefly each one of them.

-### Saturn
+### Saturno

 <div align="justify">

-The first component of Hexagonix is the Saturn.
+The first component of Hexagonix is the Saturno.
 It is responsible for taking control of the boot process performed by the BIOS/UEFI and looking in the volume for the second boot stage.
 For that, it implements a driver for reading a FAT16 file system.
 The second boot stage (see below) can implement drivers for other filesystems and is responsible for finding Hexagon, loading HBoot modules or loading a compatible DOS-like system (BETA version).

 </div>